FlorianDietz/comgra/README.md

 Comgra gives you a lot of different ways to look at your data.
 Here are some suggestions for what you can do with it:

 * Go through toy examples step-by-step.
 This is normally time-consuming and often not worth it, but comgra makes it easy.
-* Use the _type_of_execution_ parameter of `start_recording()` to ensure that rarely occurring special cases still get recorded regularly and are easy to find.
+* Use the _type_of_execution_ parameter of `start_batch()` to ensure that rarely occurring special cases still get recorded regularly and are easy to find.
 You can also use it to mark inputs with specific properties you are interested in.
 For example, to mark especially simple or especially hard inputs, or inputs with extreme outlier values.
 * Check for anomalous gradients.
 Do any of your activation functions unexpectedly kill gradients?
 Are you using attention mechanisms with extreme weights that drive down the gradients?
 Are gradients non-zero, but with wildly different magnitudes in different parts of the network or under different circumstances?
 * Trace NaNs and Extreme Values.
 Where did the anomalous value come from?
 Just find the first training step where any tensor is NaN or abs().mean() is extreme.
 Then find out why this may be, by looking at the gradients on that step and previous ones.
 * Check if network initialization is sensible.
 What do tensors and their gradients look like on the very first training steps?
 Do their means change significantly?
 If so, this suggests that the initialization can be improved.